First Pillar: All you need to know to retire in Switzerland

 Here are the three pillars of retirement in Switzerland:

-- The second pillar (occupational pension).
+2. The second pillar (occupational pension).
 The second pillar will grant a pension to every Swiss retired employee.
-You will only receive money from this pension if you worked and had an annual salary of more than 21150 CHF (currently).
+You will only receive money from this pension if you work and have an annual salary of more than 21150 CHF (currently).
 You will pay for this pillar with a deduction of your salary each month.

 Every pillar will improve your quality of life after retirement.
 The first pillar is only there to cover your basic needs.
 With the first pillar, the second pillar should cover from 75% to 80% (on average) of your last salary.
 And the third pillar, which is optional, should help you cover the missing part of the second pillar.